 And later Wednesday, reports said a second naval base had been seized by Russian forces.

 Tuesday, a Ukrainian serviceman and a pro-Moscow militia member were killed in a shootout at a Ukrainian military facility in Crimea's capital, Simferopol.

 Thousands of Russian soldiers have overtaken Crimea in recent weeks.
 The majority-Russian region voted in a referendum Sunday to break away from Ukraine and join Russia.

 Ukraine's deputy prime minister and defense minister traveled Wednesday from Kyiv to Crimea in an attempt to defuse tensions, but were denied entry into the region.
 International observers have been repeatedly turned away from the peninsula.

-Russian President Vladimir Putin's moves to annex Crimea have angered the United States and European Union, which have declared the referendum illegal and imposed sanctions on Russia in response.
+President Putin's moves to annex Crimea have angered the United States and European Union, which have declared the referendum illegal and imposed sanctions on Russia in response.

-U.S. Vice President Joe Biden told reporters in Vilnius, Lithuania, on Wednesday that Russia will face "increasing political and economic illation" as long as it continues on what he called "its dark path."
+U.S. Vice President Joe Biden told reporters in Vilnius, Lithuania, on Wednesday that Russia will face "increasing political and economic isolation" as long as it continues on what he called "its dark path."

 Biden is seeking to reassure eastern European countries - including the Baltic states Lithuania, Latvia and Estonia, all of which are NATO members, of U.S. support for its allies in the region.

 NATO chief Anders Fogh Rasmussen said during a speech in Washington Wednesday that the crisis in Crimea is "the most serious security crisis since the end of the Cold War."